zesterer/openmw-shaders/README.md

 ## Features

-- Relatively cheap: should run well on all but the most underpowered hardware
+- **Relatively cheap**: in most of my (very unscientific) tests, only a ~12% framerate hit compared to the vanilla OpenMW shaders
-- PBR direct lighting
+- **PBR (Physically-Based Rendering) lighting**: surfaces reflect light consistently and realistically
-- Improved sun light tone
+- **Improved sun light colours**: dawn/dust is red, midday is yellow, night is blue
-- Better ambient light computation
+- **Better ambient illumination**: ambient light is based on omnidirectional scattered light from the sky, not the sun directly
-- Brighter point lights
+- **Brighter point lights**: lights in the scene emit more light, illuminating the world in a more immersive manner
-- Underwater light attenuation
+- **Underwater light attenuation**: objects under the water will shift towards greens and blues with depth, adding realism
-- Leaves and other thin objects move in the wind
+- **Leaves and other thin objects move in the wind**: unfortunately, Morrowind has no realiable way to mark leaves so detection is not always perfect
-- Sub-surface scattering
+- **Sub-surface scattering**: thin objects (like grass and leaves) will allow particularly bright direct light to scatter through them
-- Easy to configure saturation (for those that prefer realism)
+- **Easy to configure saturation**: if you prefer realism over bright colours, you can [tweak the shaders](#Configuration) accordingly!

 ## Installing